 Poke a hole all the way through, near the top of one of the legs of the snowflake, using a skewer stick.
 That makes me wonder... do snowflakes have legs?
 Maybe it is an arm.

 If you have letter stamps, you can use them to add Christmas words such as, Love, Peace, Joy, and Hope.

 Now the cinnamon dough ornaments will have to dry.
 Air drying will take a couple days.
-Turn after a few hours, to dry the other side.
+Turn over after a few hours to dry the other side.

 The decorations with a pattern can be dry brushed with a small amount of white to make the pattern more noticeable.

 Want more glitter?
 Some people really love that stuff.
 Paint on some diluted white glue and sprinkle the glitter on.
 (Be careful not to go over the surface too much with the paint brush or you get a sticky goo!)
 Tap off excess glitter.
 I seem to get this stuff everywhere!!

 Cut nylon thread 8 inches long.
 Put through the hole in the decoration and tie.
 Now you can hang them on the Christmas tree.

 Featured Craft of the Month

 How to Make the Great Canadian Tic Tac Toe game.